pivotal-cf/docs-book-devconnect/README.md

 #  Developer Connect

+**Note:** This documentation repo is currently not in use.
+This repo will only be used if development continues on the Developer Connect product.

 ## About this Repo

 * This book repo is for building the **edge** version of the Developer Connect content, that is, content for the next unreleased version of the product.